slatedocs/slate/source/includes/_elixir.md

 <h2 id="elixir-environments">Environments</h2>

 It typically makes sense to treat each environment (production, staging, etc) as a separate application within Scout.
 To do so, configure a unique app name for each environment.
-Scout aggregrates data by the app name.
+Scout aggregates data by the app name.

 An example: